 Students who have already obtained credits for one or more of the programme components may choose to put together a personalised programme, in which the components they have already completed are replaced by optional courses.
 Personalised programmes must be requested at the time of study programme registration.

 Students who are taking one or more optional components in the second semester may transfer an equal portion of their IoT Project to the first semester.

-Most of the programme components are taught in English, so students will need to have good spoken and written proficiency in this language.
-Graduates receive a certificate.
+All programme components are taught in English, so students will need to have good spoken and written proficiency in this language.
+Students will receive a certificate when graduating.

 |Advanced Internet of Things Networking Lab||3 credits|

 |Internet Economics and Entrepreneurship||6 credits|